TheAlgorithms/website/README.md

 ## Getting Started

-First, install all the dependencies:
+If you haven't installed it yet, install [Node.js](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable).
+Then, install all the dependencies:

 ```bash
 yarn
 ```

-Then, run the script that fetches all the algorithms from GitHub:
+After that, run the script that fetches all the algorithms from GitHub:

 ```bash
 yarn fetch-algorithms